i000o/four-card-feature/README.md

 ### CSS Flexbox

 - I started with a mobile first approach to practice this workflow as I've tended to be more comfortable with the desktop-first workflow previously.
-- I wrote down and planned on paper a little the HTML elements I could see/would use.
-I decided to plan a Flexbox layout with CSS since I had recently practiced this on a deeper level and felt more confident - I wanted to apply this into a project.
+- I planned out my HTML elements on paper.
+I initially decided to use a Flexbox layout with CSS since I had recently expanded my learning on this and wanted to implement it here.
 - I initialised a new git repository from the command line with ease this time!
 - I was able to implement the `order` property for the first time for the mobile version.
-Since I had planned my 3-column flex layout, each card had a left-to-right order in the HTML until I was able to rearrange it in the CSS for mobile.
 This was really satisfying and so useful to be able to depend on now.
 - I noticed that I'm getting better at linking images quickly.
 - I finished the mobile so much faster than I thought I would - I was proud.
-It looked good and I did it quite efficiently.
+It looked good and I completed it efficiently.
 - I mistakenly started with 425px first in my media queries.
 Now I know to always start with the smallest viewport and use `min-width` in media queries from there.
 - Flexbox was not working well on my desktop design.
 The content was overflowing and I didn't know what code to write to help it shrink.
 I wanted to use `flex-shrink` and `flex-basis` but wasn't sure which basis to set to allow proportionate shrinking.
 I also didn't know what, if any, `width`/`min-width`/`max-width` properties to use because the content seemed to default to overflow.
 I tried many options with no luck, including `overflow` and `gap`.
 I felt no control over my layout at this point, so I want to try Grid instead.
 I wondered how I could have anticipated this sooner to save myself time and work.